Introduction

 Utility grids are generally used by industries with volatile workloads.
 For example, an e-commerce platform may use utility grids to manage website traffic and transactions during peak shopping seasons.
 As this is a pay-as-you-go architecture, maximum resources are assured while investments in permanent infrastructure are not needed.

-Benefits of Grid Computing
+Key Components of Grid Computing

-Benefits of Grid Computing
+Advantages of Grid Computing

 Grid computing provides many advantages.
 It could, therefore, be the choice of organizations interested in performance optimization, cost reduction, and better collaboration.
 The list follows with an extended discussion of the key advantages: